Baudin999/blog/_posts/2023-08-24-inheritance-is-bad.md

 change in the foundational class cascades across dozens of classes derived from it.
 It's a maintenance nightmare.

-I always have the guidline that a change should only effect the minimal number of files and classes.
+I always have the guideline that a change should only affect the minimal number of files and classes.
 With inheritance, when you touch a base class, you need to recompile every class inheriting from that base class.
 This breaks my guideline.